The Sickening Crimes of Eddie Gein & Timeline of his Crimes

 The Murder of Bernice Worden (1957) — The Day the Horror Was Found 🔎

-On November 16, 1957, Bernice Worden disappeared from the Plainfield hardware store.
+On November 16, 1957, Bernice Worden, a hardware store owner, disappeared from her Plainfield store.
 The last receipt written that morning was for antifreeze — sold to Ed Gein.

 Deputy Sheriff Frank Worden, Bernice’s son, immediately suspected Ed.
 Police drove to his farm — a lonely, rotting house surrounded by abandoned machinery and silence.